dbactual/thomaspaine-www/content/works/prospect-papers.md

-   To THE MEMBERS OF THE SOCIETY, STYLING ITSELF
+   To THE MEMBERS OF THE SOCIETY, STYLING ITSELF THE MISSIONARY SOCIETY

-   THE MISSIONARY SOCIETY
+   (Editor's Note: This article has not been edited for accuracy, as it is not Paine's work.)

    The New York Gazette of the sixteenth (August) contains the following article-"On Tuesday, a committee of the Missionary Society, consisting